lucasnpc/Cpp-System-Monitor/README.md

 # About the System Monitor Project

 This project is part of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-To succeed in this project you must satisfy the following requirements:
+To succeed your project must satisfy the following conditions:
 * Basic Requirements
   * The program must build without generating compiler warnings.
   * The program must build an executable system monitor.